seetreat/seetreat_algo_task/README.md

    - the image can be included in the repositiory. the path to the image can be hard coded.
    - you are welcome to but need not use cmake for build.
    - You are welcome to but do need not use third party libraries such as openCV.
+3. Use otsu's method to threshold the
 4. Write some test cases for this code.
+You may but need not use some existing test framework.
 5. Write a 'build_instructions.md' describing how to build and run this code using markdown language
-6. Set up a github action such this code is tested whenever changes are made to the main branch
+6. Write a 'test_instructions.md' describing how to run the tests
 7. make a pull request back to the main branch